Cherokee County DUI Lawyers

 Georgia Office of State Administrative Hearings

 The license suspension action is a civil action separate from your Cherokee DUI criminal case and only deals with your license or privilege to drive in this state.
 The license suspension action is litigated by a separate court from your criminal case.
 Once the Georgia Department of Driver Services processes your request for a hearing, your case is sent to the Georgia Office of State Administrative Hearings (OSAH), where a hearing will be scheduled before an OSAH judge.
 Typically, a hearing date with OSAH is set roughly 60 days from the date of your arrest.
 Once a hearing is requested, the Department of Driver Services will extend your driving privileges until an order is entered from an OSAH judge.
+Our Cherokee County DUI lawyers can explain this administrative hearing and how it is properly conducted.

 The scope of the license suspension hearing in your Cherokee DUI case is minimal: